GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ## II.
 Data Files
 The two input data files are needed, each has voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):

-    EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain EPI_reverse0.nii(.gz), 3-dim: 1 reverse epi scan volume of the same brain
+    EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain timeseries EPI_reverse0.nii(.gz), 3-dim: reverse epi scan of 1 volume of the same brain
     <Note: EPI_reverse0.nii(.gz) needs to be in the same dimension and resolution as the 1st vol of EPI0.nii(.gz).>
 Two datasamples, one for rat whole brain (./data_rat/) and one for mouse whole brain (./data_mouse/), are provided.